decred/dcrdocs/docs/lightning-network/backups.md

 While a lightning channel is realized as an on-chain output, spendable by a multisig 2-of-2 signature script, the channel state evolves completely off-chain by having _relative balances_ and _in-flight payments_ (HTLCs) only known to the parties of channel.

-This means that while other participants of the network know that a given channel exists (due to the output being stored and confirmed on the blockchain), the data about which portion (how many coins) each of the two nodes own in the channel as well as which payments are currently outstanding is only known to them.
+This means that while other participants of the network know that a given channel exists (due to the output being stored and confirmed on the blockchain), the data about which portion (how many coins) each of the two nodes own in the channel, as well as which payments are currently outstanding, is only known to them.

-Every sequential update to the channel state is summarized by a corresponding _commitment transaction_: a transaction that is usually kept off-chain (never broadcasted) but that works as a sort of insurance that either party can recover their funds if the other node stops working properly.
+Every sequential update to the channel state is summarized by a corresponding _commitment transaction_: a transaction that is usually kept off-chain (never broadcast) but works as a sort of insurance that either party can recover their funds if the other node stops working properly.

 This transaction is updated and re-signed every time a new payment changes the relative balances of the channel.
 It is then stored on a local database, along with some other metadata such as the current state number, the specific keys used to sign this update and information about older, revoked states.